-- assisting classroom teacher as requested - coordinating informal get-togethers amongst the parents - assisting the Parent network with fundraising efforts and social events.
+- coordinating informal get-togethers amongst the parents - assisting the Parent network with fundraising efforts and social events.

-Broken Bay Diocese Catholic Council of School Parents
+Broken Bay Catholic School Parents

 Parent representatives from all schools in the Broken Bay Diocese meet once a term.
 The body's purpose is to provide a forum in which all parents of children educated in Catholic schools in the Diocese are represented.
 Matters for consideration generally relate to the development and involvement of parents in the education of their children eg family-parish-school relations, pastoral policies, analysis of Governmental directives or funding.
 Parent representatives attend these meetings on behalf of parents at our school and report information at Executive meetings.